The Runelords: Worldbinder

 The sixth book of The Runelords was released in the US on 21 September 2007.

 Fallion returns to Mystarria and is tricked into combining his world with another, when he tries to restore a sapling of the 'One True Tree' which has been cursed by Lady Despair.
 Areth Sul Urstone, the mirror world incarnation of Fallion's father, Gaborn val Orden, is being held captive in the wyrmling lair, with Lady Despair eventually taking human form by using Areth as her host.

+Worldbinder was reviewed by Publishers Weekly, who praised its "dreamlike imagery", but noted that the plot was confusing and that the lack of details on its backstory may make new readers frustrated.

 The Wyrmling Horde

 The seventh book in the series was released on 16 September 2008.

 Lord/Lady Despair tortures Fallion through many dedicates with a rune of compassion.
 Both sides vie for possession of the mountains of blood metal available on the combined world.
 Despair begins to accumulate new and evil accomplices from other worlds.
 Rhianna saves Fallion and the 'rescue party' by bypassing Despair's new found "Earth Sense", by not harming any wyrmlings during the rescue.
 Despair has 'Chosen' Fallion, and knows his whereabouts at all times.
 Vulgnash the death lord is sent by Despair to retrieve Fallion, and is confronted by the Wizard Sisel, who makes Vulgnash mortal and human rather than killing him.
 Fallion returns with Vulgnash to Despair in the wyrmling lair.

+Publishers Weekly praised the landscapes and minor characters, while noting the violence and gloomy atmosphere of the book.
+Library Journal appreciated its storytelling, characters, and magic system.